31 March incident: Political crisis

-The CUP retained its position among the provinces, particularly in Macedonia, and began to take immediate countermeasures.
-Public demonstrations were organised at towns in the provinces, while numerous telegrams were sent to the palace and parliament.
+The CUP managed to retain its influence in the provinces, particularly in Macedonia, and took immediate countermeasures.
+They organized public demonstrations in towns across the provinces and sent numerous telegrams to the palace and parliament, successfully convincing a significant portion of the population in Macedonia that the constitution was in danger.
 The historian Erik-Jan Zürcher has commented that the CUP was largely successful in its propaganda, and was able to convince a significant portion of the population of Macedonia that the constitution was in peril.

 Formation of the Action Army

 From 15 April the CUP began preparations for a military operation against the rebels.
 It appealed to Mahmud Shevket Pasha, commander of the Ottoman Third Army based in Selanik (modern Thessaloniki) to quell the uprising.
 With support from the commander of the Ottoman Second Army in Edirne, Mahmud Shevket combined the armies to create a strike force called the "Action Army" (Hareket Ordusu).
 The force numbered 20,000–25,000 regular troops, reinforced with volunteer units, mostly Albanians led by Major Ahmed Niyazi Bey.
 The eleventh Reserve (Redif) Division based in Selanik composed the advance guard of the Action Army and the chief of staff was Mustafa Kemal Pasha.

 In short time CUP members Fethi Okyar, Hafız Hakkı and Enver Bey returned from their international posts at Ottoman embassies and joined Mahmud Shevket and his military staff prior to reaching Istanbul.
 The Action Army's troops were transported by train to Çatalca and Hademköy, and then to Ayastefanos (also referred to as San Stefano; modern Yeşilköy).
-It was secretly agreed there that Abdulhamid would be deposed for his brother Reşad.
-A delegation was sent to Army headquarters by the Ottoman parliament that sought to stop it from taking Istanbul through force.
+It was secretly agreed there that Abdul Hamid would be deposed for his brother Reşad.
+A delegation was sent to Army headquarters by the Ottoman Parliament that sought to stop it from taking Istanbul through force.
 The response was negative and the delegation then went to Ayastefanos and made a call for colleagues to unite with them.
-Both parliamentary chambers convened as a National Assembly (meclis-i umumi-i milli) at the Yachting Club building of Ayastefanos on 23 April and thereafter.
+Both parliamentary chambers convened as a "General National Assembly" (Meclis-i Umumî-i Millî) at the Yachting Club building of Ayastefanos on 23 April and thereafter.
 Qemali had left the city prior to the Action Army arriving at Constantinople and he fled to Greece.